 Several analysts, historians and commentators have expressed doubt that Russians will accept market institutions or adopt market-oriented attitudes.
 This project provides a partial test of this claim, in that we measure subjects' beliefs about how markets work and how those beliefs change in response to evidence.
-If Russians view market processes in fundamentally ways than their Westerners, this would presumably affect Russian subjects' survey responses to questions about how they believe markets work.
+If Russians view market processes in fundamentally different ways than do Westerners, this would presumably affect Russian subjects' survey responses to questions about how they believe markets work.